 The City of Savannah’s Plan is a self-funded group health plan.
-The claims administration is provided through UMR and Quantum Health provides the coordination of benefits.
+The claims administration is provided through HPI and Quantum Health provides the coordination of benefits.
 The primary Preferred Provider Organization (PPO) Network for the City of Savannah is the Care Network which utilizes the St. Joseph’s / Candler Clinics and Hospitals.

 Healthcare can be confusing; your Care Coordinators are here to make it easier.
 Turn to your care coordinators for help with: